HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

 The minimum size for a tap target is generally considered to be no smaller than 48 pixels by 48 pixels, which is a rough estimation of the size of a finger being used on a touchscreen.
-Tap targets are also expected to be a minimum of 8 pixels apart from each other in order to pass any of Google’s evaluations.
+Tap targets are also expected to be a minimum of 8 pixels apart from each other in order to pass any of Google's evaluations.
 In our research, 42% of mobile sites had sufficient tap targets, which is disappointing as less than half of the sites manage to universally have appropriately sized tap targets.

 {{ figure_markup(
     image="tap-target-failures.png",